marsggbo/marsggbo/README.md

 @article{He2021CovidNet3D,
-  title={Automated Model Design and Benchmarking of 3D Deep Learning Models for COVID-19 Detection with Chest CT Scans}, journal={Proceedings of the AAAI Conference on Artificial Intelligence}, author={He, Xin and Wang, Shihao and Chu, Xiaowen and Shi, Shaohuai and Tang, Jiangping and Liu, Xin and Yan, Chenggang and Zhang, Jiyong and Ding, Guiguang}, year={2021}
+  title={Automated Model Design and Benchmarking of 3D Deep Learning Models for COVID-19 Detection with Chest CT Scans}, journal={Proceedings of the AAAI Conference on Artificial Intelligence}, author={<b>He, Xin</b> and Wang, Shihao and Chu, Xiaowen and Shi, Shaohuai and Tang, Jiangping and Liu, Xin and Yan, Chenggang and Zhang, Jiyong and Ding, Guiguang}, year={2021}
 }
 @article{He2020AutoML_Survey,